Sikh temple gunman was ex-soldier linked to racist group

 The wounded officer was identified as Brian Murphy, 51, a 21-year veteran of the force.
 Even though he had been hit, Murphy had waved away other officers coming to his aid, urging them to go into the temple to help others, Edwards said.

-Edwards said they were confident Page was a "lone gunman.
-The FBI had said it was searching for a person of interest in the case, but a law enforcement official said the person had been located and cleared.
+Edwards said they were confident Page was a "lone gunman."
+A man who had been declared a "person of interest" was interviewed and cleared by the FBI, a law enforcement official said.

 GUN BOUGHT LEGALLY

-Officials said the weapon Page used was a Springfield 9mm semiautomatic handgun purchased legally at The Shooter Shop, a Milwaukee area gun store.
+Bernard Zapor, special agent in charge for the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, said the weapon used in the shooting was a 9mm handgun that had been legally purchased.
 Page emptied several magazines and several more unused magazines were found on the scene.

 Wisconsin has some of the most permissive gun laws in the country.
 It passed a law in 2011 allowing citizens to carry a concealed weapon.